 And then of course there's Bumi.
 He appears to be an insane old man.
 And he is.
 He's also built like Arnold Schwarzenegger (normally concealed by his cloak) and one of the greatest Earthbenders in history.

 When the Fire Nation attacked his city with overwhelming force, he surrendered and let them close him in a metal coffin to prevent him from Bending.
 When an eclipse stripped the Firebenders of their power, he bent with his face to break free of the coffin, kicked the Fire Nation out of his city and defaced Ozai's giant statuein less than eight minutes.
-I repeat, he defeated an army in less than eight minutes and still had enough time to deface a metal statue as big as Lady Liberty if not bigger, and then threw it down of a cliff.
+Repeat, he defeated an army in less than eight minutes and still had enough time to deface a metal statue as big as Lady Liberty if not bigger, and then threw it down of a cliff.
 And he's an insane old man.

 And then there's Sokka.
 At first he seems like a guy who wants to be a capable warrior but is constantly outstripped by the others.
-Then, as the series goes on, he turns into aGadgeteer Genius who has a space sword and is a much more capable leader and a skilled fighter to boot, who has gone toe-to-toe and WON with such deadly foes as Mai, Wan Shi Tong, and Combustion Man.
+Then, as the series goes on, he turns into aGadgeteer Genius with a space sword and is a much more capable leader and a skilled fighter to boot, who has gone toe-to-toe and WON with such deadly foes as Mai, Wan Shi Tong, and Combustion Man.

 We also have Bolin – who is characterized as naive, somewhat immature, and impressionable – from the sequel series The Legend of Korra.
 However, in "Night of A Thousand Stars", after finding out from Lu and Gang that some waterbenders are after the president, Bolin apprehends the criminals and catches them in the booth where President Raiko and his wife are sitting.
 Bolin earthbends them against the ceiling and down onto the Pro-Bending ring below, where he fights and defeats them (albeit comically) in front of spectators.
 Afterwards, one of the mooks reveals that they were hired by Varrick, and Lin Beifong and her police confront the mogul and his assistant, Zhu Li, just before they can make an escape.